 III.
 COMPARATIVE EFFECTIVENESS OF COOPERATIVE/PROBLEM-SOLVING AND COMPETITIVE/ADVERSARIAL NEGOTIATORS

 When I ask Effective Legal Negotiation course participants to describe the styles of effective negotiators, they usually suggest they are aggressive persons who openly indicate a desire to obtain better results for themselves than they provide their opponents.
-They often suggest that these advocates may use discourteous behaviour to intimidate weaker opponents.
+They often suggest that these advocates may use discourteous behavior to intimidate weaker opponents.
 I then ask these respondents what they would do if someone came to their office that afternoon, openly indicated that they were there to clean them out, and exacerbated the situation with some gratuitous insults.
-Would they think that someone has to lose and it might as well be themselves -- or would they get up for the interaction to avoid exploitation by such a manipulative adversary?
-They laugh when they realize how rapidly they would change their own demeanour to avoid exploitation.
+Would they think that someone has to lose and it might as well be themselves — or would they get up for the interaction to avoid exploitation by such a manipulative adversary?
+They laugh when they realize how rapidly they would change their own demeanor to avoid exploitation.
 They indicate that they would be reluctant to disclose their critical information, lest their opponents take advantage of their one-sided openness.
-They also suggest that they would use more strategic tactics designed to neutralize the competitive behaviour of their adversary.
+They also suggest that they would use more strategic tactics designed to neutralize the competitive behavior of their adversary.